Particular/docs.particular.net/transports/sqs/topology.md

 ---
 title: Topology
-summary: Identify the physical components used by the transport and how the interact.
+summary: Identify the physical components used by the transport and how they interact.
 component: SQS
 reviewed: 2017-07-22
 tags: